Have you ever tried chicken sausage?

 I like chicken sausage because I love sausage in general (there’s a joke in there somewhere) but it’s lower in fat and lower in calories than full-fat pork sausage.
 So you can get the sausage taste without all of the sausage-ness in your typical unhealthy version.

 I have two delicious recipes for chicken sausage that you might enjoy; the first one is a chicken sausage and feta dish of my own, the second is a slow-cooker chicken sausage paella from Eat!
+You can get a slow cooker from Kitchenistic.
 Move!
 Play! the awesome, awesome Weight Watchers book that I’ve been cooking my way through this summer and enjoying every moment of this (YOU SERIOUSLY NEED THIS BOOK!)

 Penne with Chicken Sausage